 Domestic EPCs and non-domestic EPCs are both valid for 10 years but if improvements have been carried out it may be worth renewing the certificate and the Recommendation Report because a better rating may be more attractive to potential purchasers or tenants.
 Sellers and landlords need to have valid EPCs for potential purchasers or tenants.
 A new building should have an EPC available on completion.

 Certificates are only valid if produced by an accredited energy assessor and lodged by the assessor on the official register operated by Landmark information group Limited.
 Those legitimately in possession of an EPC, i.e. building owners, tenants and their agents, can verify the authenticity of a certificate by checking it against the contents of the register.
-Access to the database is restricted, so only those who have the unique reference number can access the certificate registered for a particular building.

 Penalties for non-compliance

 Trading Standards Officers are responsible for enforcement of the scheme.
 Penalties include a fine of 12 ½ % of the rateable value of the building in the range £500 to £5,000, additionally an EPC must be obtained.
 There are different variants for Wales, Scotland and Northern Ireland

 The Energy assessor needs to understand the internal layout of the building and for what purposes it is designed to be used.
 The information that will be required to produce an EPC includes: